This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 This one might seem obvious, but mayonnaise actually needs some explaining.
 It’s not even the fat content of mayonnaise that’s so much the issue (that comes from egg yolks and oil).
 Rather, it’s the type of oil used in the vast majority of store-bought mayos.
 Most mayonnaise sold in grocery stores uses refined and processed vegetable oils — like sunflower, safflower or canola oil.

 Instead, try making your own mayo using extra virgin olive oil and cage-free, organic egg yolks.
 This can easily be done in minutes using a blender.
-It tastes just as great on tuna, eggs or Homemade Coleslaw!

 7. “Light” Salad Dressings